-- 90 -- 100 Excellent quality of work thorough mastery of subject matter - 80 -- 89 Good quality of work above average with consistent effort
+- 90 -- 100 Excellent quality of work thorough mastery of subject matter - 80 -- 89 Good quality of work above average with consistent effort - 75 -- 79 Satisfactory quality of work average achievement - 70 -- 74 Below quality work expected below average achievement - 50 -- 69 Unsatisfactory quality of work poor work, failing

 Grades are based on tests, quizzes, daily participation, reports, projects, written assignments, and presentations.
 Teachers will explain to students and communicate with parents their specific grade-level grading procedures.
 Please note that the T.H.
 Rogers School policy prohibits participation in ANY extracurricular activity for students earning a "70" grade average or below in any course.
 Finally, middle school Vanguard students may be required to maintain a grade sheet in their core academic classes.
-This grade sheet will provide recent grades achieved for the current sixweeks.
+This grade sheet will provide recent grades achieved for the current six- weeks.